 25 try:

-26 status_response = client.check_workflow_execution_status(
+26 status_response = client.workflows.workflow_execution_status(

 27 execution_id=execution_id